Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Related Work

 \subsection{Machine Translation Customization}

-Machine translation customization aims to satisfy the special requirements of different users.
-Vu and Moschitti \cite{Vu:2021:Customize} propose to select data that is similar to the user-provided text samples and then train or fine-tune an NMT model for the corresponding user.
-Following Michel and Neubig \cite{Michel:2018:PersonNMT}, we believe that MT customization has some specific traits that distinguish it from common style and domain adaptation settings: (1) The number of customization requirements is very large due to the personal variation among different MT system users; (2) The available data is often very limited (even monolingual, let alone parallel) for each customization requirement.
-Therefore, we propose to leverage pluggable methods to customize existing NMT models.
+Machine translation customization aims to satisfy the special requirements of different users. \citet{Vu:2021:Customize} propose to select data that is similar to the user-provided text samples and then train or fine-tune an NMT model for the corresponding user.
+Following \citet{Michel:2018:PersonNMT}, we believe that MT customization has some specific traits that distinguish it from common style and domain adaptation settings: (1) The number of customization requirements is very large due to the personal variation among different MT system users; (2) The available data is often very limited (even monolingual, let alone parallel) for each customization requirement.
+Thus, we propose to leverage pluggable methods to customize existing NMT models.